-separateExptBySize
+18 separateExptBySize

-A function to partition experiments in user defined small, medium, large scale experiments listOfGraphs A list containing graphNEL objects to be sorted by the number of edges bound1 An integer.
+separateExptBySize A function to partition experiments in user defined small, medium, large scale experiments large scale experiments listOfGraphs A list containing graphNEL objects to be sorted by the number of edges bound1 An integer.
 The strict upper bound for the small scale experiments and the lower bound for the medium scale experiments.